Almost Easy

 "Almost Easy" is a song by American heavy metal band Avenged Sevenfold.
-It is the second song as well as second single from their self-titled fourth album.
+It is the second song as well as lead single from their self-titled fourth album.
+The song is one of the band's most popular tracks, and has been certified Platinum by the RIAA.

 Background

+"Almost Easy" was written by band drummer The Rev.

 The song first premiered at a concert in Virginia during Avenged Sevenfold's appearances during 2007's Warped Tour.
 The song was officially released on September 18, 2007 through online music stores such as iTunes and URGE.

-The song was written by the band's drummer, James "The Rev" Sullivan.
-In the second chorus the whole band sang simultaneously - all 5 members combined their voices for more of a choir sound, which was shown in the MVI that came along with their self-titled album.
+Appearances

 The song was included on Transformers: Revenge of the Fallen soundtrack.
 Originally, it was planned to be on the 2007 Transformers soundtrack; however, it was not finished in time.
 The song is available as downloadable content for Guitar Hero III: Legends of Rock as of March 6, 2008, and featured again as part of the Avenged Sevenfold track pack for Guitar Hero 5.
-The song is also featured in Rock Band 2 and Need for Speed: ProStreet.
+The song is also featured in Rock Band 2.

+On the Diamonds in the Rough album an alternate mix of "Almost Easy" is included.
+This version, mixed by Chris Lord-Alge, included triggered drums, alternate vocals, and louder guitars and pianos.
+This version was also featured in the 2007 racing video game Need for Speed: ProStreet.

 In December 2008 it was announced that the USC Trojan Marching Band would perform the song at the Rose Bowl halftime show on January 1, 2009.